-Information for mental health-related prescription is sourced through the Pharmaceutical Benefits Scheme (PBS) and the Repatriation Pharmaceutical Benefits Scheme (RPBS).
+Information for mental health-related prescriptions is sourced through the Pharmaceutical Benefits Scheme (PBS) and the Repatriation Pharmaceutical Benefits Scheme (RPBS).
 Through both of these schemes, Medicare Australia makes payments to subsidise pharmaceutical products listed in the Schedule of Pharmaceutical Benefits.

-For the period 2013-14, prescription data for both subsidised and under co-payment mental health-related medications are presented in this section (see the data source section for more information).
-Time trends data for the period 2009-10 to 2013-14 focus solely on the subsidised mental health-related medications because under co-payment data was not available from the Department of Human Services prior to 1 April 2012.
+For the period 2014-15, this section presents prescription data for both subsidised and under co-payment mental health-related medications (see the data source section for more information).
+Trend data for the period 2010-11 to 2014-15 focus solely on the subsidised mental health-related medications because under co-payment data were not available from the Department of Human Services prior to 1 April 2012.